Kaiyrly/workout-tracker/README.md

-# workout-tracker
+# Workout Tracker

-It is a Django application which allows users to create and track their workouts.
-It is developed by using Django, Bootstrap4 and PostgreSql.
-This application consists of bunch of modules like signup, sign in, signout, workout list screen, workout detail screen, new workout and routine, workout screen.
+Workout Tracker is a Django application that allows users to create and track their workouts.
+It is developed using Django, Bootstrap4, and PostgreSQL.
+The application consists of several modules, including signup, sign-in, sign-out, workout list, workout detail, new workout, and routine.

+## Features

+### Sign up

-Sign up - Users who don't have account on the app can create new account by signing up.
-Sign up for will consists of few fields like username, password and confirm password.
-If user entered already used username we will show alert message like username agreed already exists.
+Users who don't have an account can create a new account by signing up.
+The signup form includes fields for username, password, and confirm password.
+If a username is already taken, an alert message is displayed.

+### Sign out

-Sign out- We can use this to logout from the application
+Users can use this feature to log out from the application.

+### Workout list

-Workout list - screen shows all workouts of the user and if User clicks on particular workout, It proceeds to the page with details about the workout
+This screen displays all the workouts of the user.
+Clicking on a particular workout takes the user to a page with detailed information about that workout.

+### Workout details

-Workout details - shows the information about workout such as exercises, reps and weights for each exercise, duration of the training etc. User can edit or delete the workout.
+This screen provides information about the workout, such as exercises, reps, weights for each exercise, and the duration of the training.
+Users can edit or delete the workout.

+### New workout

-New workout - Users can create new workout by himself or can upload his or other users’ saved workout routines and make some change.
-User can save the workout as routine if User wants to repeat the workout or wants to share the workout.
+Users can create a new workout themselves or upload saved workout routines from themselves or other users.
+They can make changes to the workout and save it as a routine if they want to repeat the workout or share it with others.

+### Workout screen

-Workout screen - User enters the reps for each set of exercises.
+This screen allows users to enter the reps for each set of exercises.

+## Technologies Used

+- Django
+- Bootstrap4
+- PostgreSQL